PanagiotisKaraliolios/SuperManager/README.md

 In order to operate this program, you need to download xampp and create a database named "sm".
 Then you need to import the SQL file provided in the release section.
 Feel free to change the database as you wish.
+The provided one has already some registrations for you to understand how it works.

 Default manager credentials in the database are username:admin, password:admin